pde-rent/MathFonts/README.md

 Using Math fonts on your Web site
 ---------------------------------

-The processed fonts are available in the `./dist` directory.
-Choose one family for your web site and place the corresponding subdirectory somewhere accessible.
+After downloading fonts from a release, choose one family for your web site and place the corresponding subdirectory somewhere accessible on your web server.

 Make your pages link to the `mathfonts.css` stylesheet.
 The MathML formulas will then render with the specified font.
 It's good to make them consistent